Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The functionality of the platform is also first-rate.
 It is snappy and responsive, and feels ultra-modern.
 If I had to compare it to some other commonly used platform, I would say it is like working in Google’s suite of apps.
 It is just intuitive and easy-to-use, while still feeling modern.
 Overall, I give high praise to the Blueprint interface and user platform.

 In addition to some top flight lessons and coursework, Blueprint provides some excellent supplemental resources to complement its course.
 The first resource worth mentioning is the customizable study plan.
 At the outset of your studies, Blueprint will ask you to look at a calendar and specify which days are best for you for studying, as well as days that you need to block off.
-From there, they will personalize a study plan for your needs, dropping in learning modules, diagnostic tests and practice exams to complete.
+From there, they will personalize a study plan for your needs, dropping in learning modules, diagnostic tests and practice exams to complete (as well as your live classes if you take the Live Online course).

 The result is a rainbow-colored study planner on an interactive calendar.
 As life events come up or you finish modules early, you can freely move your daily tasks around.
 Drag and drop each assignment wherever and however you’d like.
 This is a great tool for staying on track and tracking your progress through the material.
 It also serves as your main jumping off point for your daily studies.